Lakens/statistical_inferences/docs/11-meta.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 We see a test for **heterogeneity**, a topic we will return to [below](#heterogeneity).
 We see the model results, which in this specific simulation yielded a meta-analytic effect size estimate of 0.4.
 The confidence interval around the effect size estimate [0.3 ; 0.51] is much narrower than we saw before for a single study.
 This is because the 12 studies we simulated together have quite a large sample size, and the larger the sample size, the smaller the standard error, and thus the narrower the confidence interval is.
 The meta-analytic effect size estimate is statistically different from 0 (*p* \< 0.0001) so we can reject the null hypothesis even if we use a stringent alpha level, such as 0.001.
 Note that, as discussed in the chapter on sample size justification and in line with the section on justifying error rates in the chapter on error control, it seems sensible to use a much lower alpha level than 5% in meta-analyses.
-It is possible to set the alpha level in `metafor`, e.g using `level = 0.999` (for an alpha level of 0.001), but this adjusts all confidence intervals, including those of the individual studies, which will mostly have used an alpha level of 0.05, so it is easier to just manually check if the test is significant at your chosen alpha level (e.g., 0.001).
+It is possible to set the alpha level in `metafor`, e.g. using `level = 0.999` (for an alpha level of 0.001), but this adjusts all confidence intervals, including those of the individual studies, which will mostly have used an alpha level of 0.05, so it is easier to just manually check if the test is significant at your chosen alpha level (e.g., 0.001).

 ## Fixed Effect vs Random Effects